Manage Elasticsearch with KubeBlocks

 KubeBlocks implements a Cluster

 CRD to define a cluster.
-Here is an example of creating an Elasticsearch cluster.
+Here is an example of creating an Elasticsearch cluster with multiple nodes.
+For more examples, refer to the GitHub repository.

 cat <<EOF | kubectl apply -f -